01 – Spain and Portugal join the European Economic Community (EEC).

 19 – Soviet dissident Andrei Sakharov and his wife are permitted to return to Moscow after seven years of internal exile.

-21 – At least 20,000 students march through the streets of Shanghai in a demonstration for more freedom and democracy.
-31 policemen are injured and more than 200 students are arrested.
+21 – At least 20,000 students march through the streets of Shanghai to demonstrate for more freedom and democracy.
+31 policemen are injured, and more than 200 students are arrested.

 23 – The Voyager, a two-man super-light aeroplane, becomes the first aircraft to fly non-stop around the world.
 It circles the globe in nine days and requires only one tank of gas.